How It Works

 In general, requesting a mobile authorization code involves the following steps:

 The mobile application calls the custom authorization service.

 The authorization service completes the Square OAuth flow and obtains a valid OAuth token.

 The authorization service uses the Locations API to call the ListLocations endpoint and gather a list of locations associated with the target account.

-The authorization service API selects a target Location ID programmatically or with a web UI.
+The authorization service API selects a target location ID programmatically or with a web UI.

-The authorization service calls CreateMobileAuthorizationCode with the OAuth token and selected Location ID.
+CreateMobileAuthorizationCodewith the OAuth token and selected location ID.

 Did you know?

-application fails to take a payment within 90 days.
+deauthorize in the Reader SDK) or the authorized application fails to take a payment within 90 days.